dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

 **TBD** - implementation details to be amended by @f-alizada

+## High-level logic

+MSBuild engine always finds and parses relevant `.editorconfig` files to see which analyzers should be enabled, if any.
+In typical builds this operation will not be expensive compared to everything else happening as part of building a project.
+It's a new cost to all builds though, and in the unlikely case that it starts showing as a perf bottleneck, we can cache the data relevant to MSBuild in a separate intermediate file, in a process-wide in-memory cache invalidated by timestamp checks, and so on.

+The rest of the configuration comes directly or indirectly from project files in the form of properties, which creates an interesting ordering issue.
+For the engine to know the final values of properties such as `TargetFramework`, it needs to evaluate the project.
+However, if it turns out that an analyzer should be enabled that is interested in _tracing_ the evaluation, it is already too late.
+It's important to note that this issue exists only for a subset of analyzers.
+Analyzers interested in the _result_ of evaluation, for example, are fine.
+The best way of handling this would be to simply evaluate again.
+Technically, we only need to finish Pass 1 of evaluation to know the value of properties and have the relevant property functions called, so the extra work can be limited to pass 0 and 1.
+Measurements show that 75% of evaluation is spent in passes 0 and 1.
+In the very worst case when an extra pass 0/1 runs for each project and lacks any kind of further optimization, single-process incremental build of OrchardCore has been measured to take about 5% longer.
+There are opportunities for optimizing this, for example by adding a marker to SDK targets files notifying MSBuild of the point after which `TargetFramework` is expected to be fixed so the engine can bail early.

+Once `TargetFramework` is known, we can combine the default analyzer config with what came from `.editorconfig`, restart evaluation if an evaluation-tracing analyzer just got enabled, and continue with the rest of the build.
+Unlike `TargetFramework` which has an additive effect on the enabled analyzers, a master switch like `RunAnalyzers` may instruct the engine to not run anything.
+It would be unfortunate if the user had to pay any extra cost when `RunAnalyzers` evaluates to false.
+So preferrably we don't do anything perf sensitive until we hit the point in evaluation when `TargetFramework`, `RunAnalyzers`, `SdkAnalysisLevel`, ... are all known and the set of analyzers to use is finalized.

+Since we are unlikely to enable any analyzers by default in .NET 9, the focus in this release should be on optimizing the `.editorconfig` handling.

 # Acquisition

 **TBD** - implementation details to be amended by @YuliiaKovalova